y2468101216/phpunit-webdriver-example/README.md

 # phpunit-facebook-webdriver-example

-because php-webdriver-demo:<https://github.com/DavertMik/php-webdriver-demo> is the 2 years ago example and it's not work now, so I write latest example to others who want to learn facebook/php-webdriver.
+Because php-webdriver-demo:<https://github.com/DavertMik/php-webdriver-demo> is the 2 years ago example and it's not work now, so I write latest example to others who want to learn facebook/php-webdriver.

 All you need are in this project.